Paprota404/ChatApp/README.md

 ## DirectMe - Real-time messaging app hosted on Azure

-## Description

-This is DirectMe, a real-time messaging app I made to expand my skills and show off to my friends and my girlfriend.
+DirectMe, a real-time messaging app I made to expand my skills and show off to my friends and my girlfriend.

 ## Quick Start
 1. Go to [DirectMe Website](https://directme-eta.vercel.app/) and click Sign Up to create account.